 - Wrap up in layers of clothing, layers help to trap air between them, forming a protective insulation.
 Heat is easily lost from your head so try to wear a hat and scarf when going outside.

 - Be cautious if you need to exert yourself outside during cold weather, do so with caution as even walking in cold weather causes our hearts to work harder.
 Avoid shovelling snow if you have a heart condition as this activity can lead to overexertion for some people.

-Try not to become too hot when you are outside.
-If you notice that you are sweating, your blood vessels may dilate causing blood pressure to drop causing dizziness or feeling faint.
-General advice would be to go indoors and remove your outer layers to allow your body to cool down as soon as you can.
+- Try not to become overheated when outside if you notice that you are sweating due to physical activity your blood vessels may dilate causing blood pressure to drop causing dizziness or feeling faint.
+General advice would be to go indoors and remove your outer clothing to allow your body to cool down as soon as you can.

 - If you feel like you may be developing a cough or cold seek advice early you can get advice from your pharmacist or GP.

 Call our helpline